The Brisket Stall: Understanding the Science Behind It!

 What is the Brisket Stall?

-Even if you are new to smoking or brisket, you will have undoubtedly heard of the dreaded brisket stall.
-Even seasoned pitmasters speak of it with fear in their voices.
+If you are new to smoking or brisket, you will have undoubtedly heard of the dreaded brisket stall.
+Seasoned pitmasters speak of it with fear in their voices.

 But, what is it really?

-Technically, this phenomenon is known as the BBQ stall – it can happen to any cut of meat.
-However, it is most likely to occur with a large cut like beef brisket or pork shoulder.
+Technically, this phenomenon can happen to any cut of meat.
+But it is most noticeable with a large cut like beef brisket or pork shoulder.

 Related Reading